-On any given day, over 100,000 individuals are involved in the criminal justice system in Colorado.
-It is estimated 70% – 90% will be eligible for health insurance under the Affordable Care Act.
+On any given day, over 120,000 individuals are involved in the criminal justice system in Colorado.
+It is estimated 70% will be eligible for Health First Colorado (Colorado’s Medicaid Program).

 Enrolling justice involved individuals in Health First Colorado (Colorado’s Medicaid Program) and private health insurance plans will free up money currently being used by the criminal justice system to pay for treatment and other health related services.

-The Affordable Care Act allows more cost flexibility and creativity for the criminal justice system to use on the resources currently being spent on health care.
+Enrolling justice involved people in Health First Colorado allows more cost flexibility and creativity for the criminal justice system to use resources currently being spent on health care.

-During 2015, 80% of women incarcerated in Colorado state prisons had a moderate to high need for substance use disorder treatment, 74% needed mental health treatment and 72% needed medical care.
+During 2016, 79% of women incarcerated in Colorado state prisons had a moderate to high need for substance use disorder treatment, 77% needed mental health treatment and 71% needed medical care.

-In 2015, 74% of men incarcerated in Colorado state prisons were in need of substance use disorder treatment, 33% needed mental health treatment and 31% needed medical care.
+In 2016, 73% of men incarcerated in Colorado state prisons had a moderate to high need for substance use disorder treatment, 35% needed mental health treatment and 36% needed medical care.

 Access to mental health and substance use disorder treatment and care has been shown to reduce rates of recidivism.